yumingj/DeepFashion-MultiModal/README.md

 5. Each image is **manually annotated** with attributes for both clothes shapes and textures.
 6. We provide a textual description for each image.

+<img src="./assets/dataset_overview.png" width="100%">

 DeepFashion-MultiModal can be applied to text-driven human image generation, text-guided human image manipulation, skeleton-guided human image generation, human pose estimation, human image captioning, multi-modal learning for human images, human attribute recognition, human parsing prediction, and etc. The dataset is proposed in [Text2Human](https://github.com/yumingj/Text2Human).

-## Overview of Annotations
-<img src="./assets/dataset_overview.png" width="100%">
+## Download Links

-You can download the following links:
+You can download using the following links:

 | Path | Size | Files | Format | Description
 | :--- | :---- | ----: | :----: | :----------